-Assessment objective Paper 1 (marks) Paper 2 (marks) AO1: Knowledge with understanding 43 0 AO2: Handling information and problem solving 57 0 AO3: Experimental skills and investigations 0 90

-Hed Grades A, C, and the criteria for
+Assessment objective Paper 1 (marks) Paper 2 (marks) AO1: Knowledge with understanding 43 0 AO2: Handling information and problem solving 57 0 AO3: Experimental skills and investigations 0 90 www.PapaCambridge.com Criteria for the standard of achievement likely to have been shown by candidates awarded Grades A, C, a F are shown below.
+The standard of achievement required for the award of Grade C, include the criteria for Grade F. Similarly, the standard of achievement required for the award of Grade A includes the criteria for Grade C.

-3.4 Grade descriptions
+5.4 Grade descriptions